ovh/docs/pages/platform/public-cloud/use_object_storage_terraform_backend_state/guide.en-us.md

 ### Terraform Init

-Now you can initialize your Terraform configuration with `terraform init` command.
+Now you can initialize your Terraform configuration with the `terraform init` command.

 The [terraform init](https://www.terraform.io/cli/commands/init) command is used to initialize a working directory containing Terraform configuration files.
 This is the first command that should be run after writing a new Terraform configuration or cloning an existing one from version control.
 It is safe to run this command multiple times.

-This command, initialize the backend (remote or local state).
+This command initializes the backend (remote or local state).

 After executing this command, you should obtain a result like this: